-Anaphylaxis is a severe and potentially life-threatening reaction to a trigger such as an allergy.
+Anaphylaxis is a severe and potentially life-threatening reaction to a trigger known as an allergen.
 It usually develops suddenly and can get worse very quickly.
+Anaphylaxis is very serious and needs to be treated urgently.

 Symptoms can include: